1972 through 1973

 Godfather misses the very first second and the last 56 seconds.
 It’s cut during Rain has an extra split second of tape not found on other titles.
 This is the least complete version of the show.

-Ascension in the Wane: One For the M6 (Godfatherecords), Days of Heaven (Tattytura), The Fabulous Four (Tarantura), Good Evening London (Blizzard), Live In Liverpool (TDOLZ), & One For the M6 (Crazy Dream)
+Ascension in the Wane: One For the M6 (Godfatherecords), Days of Heaven (Tattytura), The Fabulous Four (Tarantura), Good Evening London (Blizzard), Is One For the M6?
+(Tarantura2000), Live In Liverpool (TDOLZ), & One For the M6 (Crazy Dream)

 Days of Heaven (Tattytura) & The Fabulous Four (Tarantura)